adrianlebar/manager-README/README.md

 Welcome to the team!
 I’m really glad you’ve joined us!

 ## Front matter
 First, a little about this document.
 I have seen dozens of similar documents by Engineering Managers, and I think they're pretty great ideas.
 This one borrows from many of them I have read over the years, but it's applicable to me, and reflects my values as an Engineering Manager (and human).
-It originally appeared on an internal wiki page when I worked for eBay as a manager working wiht the Engineering team at the Canadian classified site Kijiji.
+It originally appeared on an internal wiki page when I worked for eBay as a manager working with the Engineering team at the Canadian classified site Kijiji.
 It has been significantly updated since then.

 I initially wrote it because I once read a quote that stuck with me.
 At first it stuck with me because it seemed a little absurd, but as I thought about it more and more (and I thought about it a lot), because it spoke to me on a an intuitive level.
 That quote is likely apocryphal, and also likely misattributed, but apparently President Eisenhower said it.
 That quote is: